-Magical wands in escape room design
+Magical wands in escape room design (time of reading 4 min)

 Just like the movies, escape rooms are able to choose any theme and genre.
 But while "Star Wars" can only be produced and broadcasted by LucasArts/Disney, escape rooms of the same theme can be duplicated all across the world.
 Sometimes you can even find a handful of very similar games in the same area.
 Yes, it always seems to better find something unique, but some ideas are just too lucrative for both players and escape room owners to avoid them.